Quick Answer

 The most reliable feng shui paint directions

-These paint colors usually hold up well on larger wall surfaces and stay easier to live with over time.
+These paint colors hold up well on larger wall surfaces and stay easier to live with over time.

 Warm white